 Integrating classroom learning with research and clinical experience, the MGH Institute grants master's degrees, awards certificates of advanced study, and offers continuing education to practicing professionals, as well as baccalaureate-educated individuals entering health care from another field.
-More than 850 students are taught by a faculty of 80, more than half of whom are practicing clinicians.
+More than 850 students are taught by over 100 faculty, more than half of whom are practicing clinicians.